How to Handle the Process of a Divorce: What Experts Won’t Tell You

 -

-Review the decree line by line for clerical errors, as corrections typically require filing within 30 days
+Review the decree line by line for clerical errors

 -